 In an attempt to protect itself from rival Florence, the city state of Siena constructed the fortified bastion of Monteriggioni.
 Over time the fort was transformed into a walled community, and to this day the town’s wall bristles with towers facing its sworn enemy.
 The town is still virtually intact, making it a great stop when traveling through the Chianti region and is home to a Medieval festival every July.

-High above the Umbrian hill town of Assisi lies the Rocca Maggiore, watching over the Spoleto valley even today in its ruined state.
+High above the Umbrian hill town of Assisi lies the Rocca Maggiore, watching over the Spoleto valley even today, in its ruined state.
 The original castle dates back to the late 12th century when the future Emperor Frederick II spent his youth here.
-Little remains of this castle as the current towers and most of the walls are from 14th and 15th century reconstructions.
-Today visitors can get an unbelievable view of the Umbrian countryside from its towers and makes for a dramatic picnic spot.
+Little remains of this castle, as the current towers and most of the walls are from 14th and 15th century reconstructions.
+Today visitors can get an unbelievable view of the Umbrian countryside from its towers.

 Rome’s Castel Sant’Angelo has had a long and colorful history.
 Originally the mausoleum of Emperor Hadrian, it was later incorporated into the city’s Aurelian walls.
 Medieval popes turned the former tomb into their personal fortress, connected to the Vatican by a secret tunnel.
 This tunnel was used by Pope Clement VII and the entire Papal Curia to escape the sack of Rome in 1527.
 Later the castle was turned into a fort, with artillery emplacements and eventually a prison.
 Today the castle is a museum displaying aspects of the many lives of the building, including prison cells, a military museum and papal apartments.